isopycn-ale/iapsoecs.github.io/cruises.md

 use-site-title: true
 ---

 Taking part in a research cruise is a great experience that should be available to all oceanographers.
-However, news of cruise opportunities often travels by word of mouth, and within institutions.
-If you are not directly involved in a project that has upcoming cruises, you will need to talk to project PIs to see if they want more people.
-Other opportunities are more widely advertised, and we have tried to compile a list of them below.
+However, news of cruise opportunities often travels by word of mouth or email lists within institutions.
+If you are not directly involved in a project that has upcoming cruises, you will need to talk to project PIs to see if they need more participants.
+Some opportunities are more widely advertised, and we have tried to compile a list of them below.

-## CLASS project

-Berths on ships are available for students and early career researchers as part of the UK funded "Climate Linked Atlantic Sector Science" project.
-For more details go [here](https://prj.noc.ac.uk/class/academic-engagement).

-There are deadlines to apply for a berth.
-The next deadline is **31st Dec 2019** for *PAP site*, *Ellett Array* and the *MPA FPO Whittard Canyon* cruises which will all take place in summer 2020.
-Another deadline is **31st Jan 2020** for the *AMT cruise* in autumn (fall) 2020.

 ## UNOLS cruise opportunities (U.S. Only)